peteroupc/html3dutil/tutorials/glmath.md

-The GLMath library, part of the HTML 3D library, is a collection of math functions for working with vectors, matrices, and quaternions.
+The HTML 3D library includes a collection of math functions for working with vectors, matrices, and quaternions.

 Here is an overview of these three data types.